Recognize, Resist, Reveal: Discovering Yoga as a Tool for Emotional Resilience

 Comfortable clothing, an open mind, and anything that supports your comfort.

-**Note: This event will be promoting mental health education and advocacy, and is not a clinical or therapeutic service.
+Note: This event will promote mental health education and advocacy, and is not a trauma-informed clinical or therapeutic service.
 All identities, backgrounds, and healing journeys are welcome.

 Bio: